CFO Jimmy's Patronis' Seal

 According to s.
 627.4025, F.S., the duration of a hurricane in which the hurricane deductible would apply includes the time period:

-1) Beginning at the time a hurricane watch or warning is issued for any part of Florida by the National Hurricane Center.
+1) Beginning at the time a hurricane warning is issued for any part of Florida by the National Hurricane Center.
 Remember, it must be a “hurricane” declared by the National Hurricane Center; and

 2) Ending 72 hours following the termination of the last hurricane watch or hurricane warning issued for any part of Florida by the National Hurricane Center.